University Housing and Residence Life and Dining Services

 A Housing Exception Form must be submitted and if Approved the housing deposit will be forfeited and your Blue and Gold Student Account will be charged $400 for Liquidated Damages.

 A Housing Exception Form must be submitted and if Approved the housing deposit will be forfeited and your Blue and Gold Student Account will be charged $500 for Liquidated Damages.

 Traditional-Style Residence Halls

-John F. Lynch Hallis a two-story, air-conditioned hall for 200 women.
+John F. Lynch Hall is a two-story, air-conditioned hall for 200 women.
 It is located across the street from the Memorial Student Union.
 The hall has a large lounge/TV area and a study room.
-Room furnishings include two height adjustable twin beds with lofting capabilities, desks and bookshelves, two chairs, a chest-of-drawers, two closets and two Ethernet ports.
+Room furnishings include two height adjustable twin beds, desks and bookshelves, two chairs, a chest-of-drawers, two closets and two Ethernet ports.
 Lynch Hall features suite style restrooms.
-It has a sundeck available for its residents.

 Suite-Style Residence Halls

 Suite-style design consists of a two or four bedroom unit; while rooms are private, residents share a living room, kitchenette and one or two bathroom(s).
 In addition, cable television is provided in each bedroom and living room.
 Residents also have access to wireless Internet, study labs, a large lounge and meeting rooms, on-site mailboxes and conveniently located administrative offices.

 Mesquite Villages West – Home of the Honors College opened in the Fall of 2011.
 Mesquite Village West is a four-story, 98,000 square feet co-ed residence hall, housing 286 beds, with a two and four bedroom unit suite-style design with first priority assigned to students who have been accepted into the Honors Program.
 Mesquite Village West is located across from Lucio Hall.